 This dissertation seminar course is one of three that all doctoral students must take.
 It is an individualized course designed to help progress doctoral students through the dissertation process depending on where they are in the dissertation phase.
 Students may plan, conduct, and/or write about significant aspects of their particular research study.
 Academic writing, data collection, data analysis, and other areas of the research process will be explored in order to prepare students to meet the requirements of the Doctoral program.
-Prerequisite: Doctoral candidacy.
+Prerequisite: EDU 774 Dissertation Seminar II.